JoyeBright/DeepSentiPers/README.md

 See also the list of [contributors](https://github.com/parsa-abbasi/Sentiment-Analysis/contributors) who participated in this project.

-:information_source: We're glad to inform you that DeepSentiPers has also a Persian paper that is accessible at https://zenodo.org/record/3551273
+:information_source: We're glad to inform you that DeepSentiPers has also been drafted in Persian.
+See it at https://zenodo.org/record/3551273.
+Note that the intended version has slightly different from the English one.